electricimp/GoogleMaps/README.md

 ## Agent Class Methods

-### getGeolocation(*callback*)
+### getGeolocation(*wifis, callback*)

-This will request a wifi scan from the device by issuing a `device.send()` command.
-The device will respond with the wifi networks it can see and send them to the Google Maps geolocation API.
-This API will try to return a geolocation based on the wifi signals from the scan.
-The results will be passed to the *callback* function.
+The *getGeolocation()* method will try to determine a geolocation based on the wifi signals from a device side wifi scan.
+The *wifis* parameter must be the results from the device side [imp.scanwifinetworks](https://electricimp.com/docs/api/imp/scanwifinetworks/) method.
+The *callback* parameter is a function that will be passed the results of the request to Google Maps API.
 The *callback* function takes two parameters: error, if an error occured while processing the request otherwise null, and a results table with the response from the Google API.
 The results table will contain the following fields:

 | Field        | Meaning                                                    |
 | ------------ | ---------------------------------------------------------- |